Gissio/radpro/docs/install-fs600-fs1000.md

 To create a backup, open a terminal and go to the bin folder within the stlink folder.

-Then, copy+paste the following command and verify that the resulting file, backup.bin, has a size of 131072 bytes:
+Then, copy+paste the following command and verify that the resulting file, `backup.bin`, has a size of 131072 bytes:

     st-flash read backup.bin 0x08000000 0x20000